-See Section 5.3, "Configuring SSL for Authentication between Identity Server and Access Gateway," on page 45.
+See Configuring SSL for Authentication between Identity Server and Access Gateway.

 4.2 Enabling Secure Cookies

 Access Gateway and Embedded Service Provider (ESP) of Access Gateway both use session cookies in their communication with the browser.
 You must protect these session cookies to prevent from being intercepted by hackers.